nickcharlton/site/_posts/2012-02-12-brussels-fosdem-2012.md

 ---
 title: Brussels &amp; FOSDEM 2012
-tags: brussels, belgium, fosdem, conference
+tags: brussels belgium fosdem conference
 ---

 Last weekend, I was in Brussels for [FOSDEM](http://fosdem.org/2012/).
 It was an excellent weekend.
 I didn't go too that many sessions at FOSDEM, but the ones I did go to were pretty good and have pushed me into finding out a few more things in detail.